Primes and absolutely or non-absolutely irreducible elements in atomic domains: Preliminaries

 \begin{fact}\cite[Proposition 3.2.3]{GeHa2006:NonUniq} Let $\theta\colon H \longrightarrow M$ be a transfer homomorphism.

 \begin{enumerate} \item An element $u \in H$ is irreducible in $H$ if and only if $\theta(u)$ is irreducible in $M$. \item $H$ is atomic if and only if $M$ is atomic. \end{enumerate} \end{fact}

 \begin{lemma} Let $\theta\colon H \longrightarrow M$ be a transfer homomorphism, and $c \in H$ an irreducible element.
-If $c$ is absolutely irreducible in $H$, then $\theta(c)$ is absolutely irreducible in $M$. \end{lemma}
+If $c$ is absolutely irreducible in $H$ then $\theta(c)$ is absolutely irreducible in $M$. \end{lemma}

-\begin{proof} If $\theta(c)$ is not absolutely irreducible in $M$, then there exists an irreducible element $\theta(b)$ of $M$, not associated to $\theta(c)$, that divides $\theta(c)^m$ for some $m \in \N$.
-It follows that $b$ is an irreducible element of $H$, not associated to $c$, which divides $c^m$. \end{proof}
+\begin{proof} If $\theta(c)$ is not absolutely irreducible in $M$, then there exists an irreducible element $a\in M$, not associated to $\theta(c)$, that divides $\theta(c)^m$ for some $m \in \N$.
+By the first of the defining properties of a transfer homomorphism, we may assume $a=\theta(b)$ for some $b\in H$.
+Since $\theta(b)$ is irreducible, it follows by the second of the defining properties of a transfer homomorphism that this $b$ is an irreducible element of $H$, dividing $c^m$.
+Also, $b$ cannot be associated to $c$, because otherwise $\theta(b)$ would be associated to $\theta(c)$. \end{proof}

 \begin{remark} The converse of Lemma~\ref{th-absirred:forward} does not hold.
 A non-absolutely irreducible element of $H$ may be mapped to an absolutely irreducible element of $M$ by a transfer homomorphism $\theta\colon H \longrightarrow M$.
-We illustrate this by an example: If $H$ is a commutative monoid and $M = (\N_0, +)$, then the function
+We illustrate this by an example: If $H$ is a half-factorial commutative monoid and $M = (\N_0, +)$, then the function